 At the Smithsonian's National Zoo, they eat hay, low protein herbivore pellets and carrots.
 Mares at the Smithsonian graze on pasture a few hours a day.

 Domestic horses are seasonal breeders that cycle in the spring and summer.
 Very little is known about the reproductive physiology of Przewalski's horses; a research program at the Smithsonian Conservation Biology Institute is looking into many aspects of female and male reproductive physiology.
 This has become very important as many zoos in North America are reporting infertility issues and, as a result, not many foals have been born in the last ten years.

 Przewalski's horses may live up to 36 years of age.

 Prior to reintroduction programs, Przewalski's horses were last seen in the wild during the 1960s in the Gobi Desert, which accounts for roughly the southern third of Mongolia.
-The number of Przewalski's horse historically dwindled due to human interference, including cultural and political changes as well as military presence, poaching and capture.
-Today, primary threats include habitat degradation, climate change, low genetic diversity, hybridizing and disease transmission.
+The number of Przewalski's horses dwindled due to human interference, including cultural and political changes, as well as military presence, poaching and capture.
+Today, their primary threats include habitat degradation, climate change, low genetic diversity, hybridizing and disease transmission.
 The loss of habitat is mainly due to to illegal mining and military disturbances.

 Through breeding programs, Zoos have been instrumental in preventing the Przewalski's horse from dying out altogether.
 Of the approximately 1,900 Przewalski's horses alive today, all are descended from 14 founders that were caught in the wild between 1910 and 1960.T he Smithsonian's National Zoo and Conservation Biology Institute is heavily involved in saving Przewalski's horses, including through reproductive research, genetic management of the North American herd, global genetic management, reintroduction and capacity building.